MaximilianFranz/ModularCounterfacts/README.md

 This repository contains adaptions of the original *GradientGrow* source code supervised by Nadia el Bekri at Fraunhofer IOSB, Karlsruhe.

+The `evaluation.py` is the executable file which implements a comparison of different methods to explain instances of a classfication performed with a RandomForestClassifier.
+The compared methods are:
+ - LIME
+ - LocalSurrogate
+ - GradientGrow

 # To Try yourself
 Clone the repository into some directory, create a virtual environment with
 ```bash